Daphne Pearson: Later life

 After demobilisation in 1946, Pearson became the assistant governor of a women's Borstal.
 She later worked at the Royal Botanical Gardens, Kew and owned a shop in Kew, selling gardening equipment, produce and flowers.

 Pearson visited Australia in November 1969, on the first flight of the Comet IV on the Heathrow to Darwin route.
 She decided to emigrate there, working in the Victoria region as a horticulturist, first at the Department of Agriculture and later at the Commonwealth Department of Civil Aviation.
 She attended reunions of the Victoria Cross and George Cross Association until her late eighties.

-Pearson's attendance of a meeting of the Victoria Cross and George Cross Association led to a report about her in a Sunday newspaper in 1995, and eventually to her meeting the pilot whose life she had saved, after his son recognised the circumstances surrounding his rescue.
+Pearson's attendance of a meeting of the Victoria Cross and George Cross Association led to a report about her in a Sunday newspaper in 1995, and eventually to her meeting the family of the pilot whose life she had saved, after his son recognised the circumstances surrounding his rescue.
+The pilot was David Bond who went on to found Bond helicopters and died in 1977.

 Pearson died on 25 July 2000, aged 89, in Melbourne, Australia.
 She was interred in "The Garden of No Distant Place" located in the grounds of Springvale Cemetery, in south-east Melbourne.